 Five months ago, I adopted an 18-month-old dog from a friend.
-I’ve housetrained her, given her the best food and walk her daily, and she’s much better behaved and less neurotic than when she was with her original person.
-Yet, she is not very affectionate with me, and when her former person visits, she wants to leave with him.
+I’ve potty-trained her, given her the best food, and walk her daily, and she’s much better behaved and less neurotic than when she was with her original person.
+But she is not very affectionate with me, and when her former person visits, she wants to leave with him.
 Sometimes, she’s even more affectionate with my friends than she is with me.
 It’s very painful, and I’m wondering whether this will ever change.

-Every pet parent wants to have a close-knit bond and loving relationship with their dog, but it can be a struggle for some dogs either because of their personality, fear, anxiety, or maybe something the dog just doesn’t agree with.
-Many potential barriers prevent a positive relationship with your pup — but here are a few things you can try to help improve your relationship with your dog.
+Being rejected by a dog is a whole new level of heartbreak.
+Every pet parent wants to have a close-knit bond and loving relationship with their dog, but it can be a struggle for some dogs — and it’s not always anyone’s fault.
+Like humans, dogs might not mesh with someone for a variety of reasons, like their own personality, fear, anxiety, or maybe some factor the dog just doesn’t agree with.
+The good news is, hope isn’t lost.
+Below are a few things you can try to help improve your relationship with your dog.

 First, let’s state the obvious.

+We know you know, but it has to be said: If you want your dog — or anyone — to like you, you have to be nice.
 Make sure that nothing you’re doing is aversive to your dog.
-Given how deeply devoted you are to your dog, I’m guessing that you’re not using any kind of physical punishment, harsh words, or yelling at her.
-However, it should still be said that such things are counterproductive to a loving relationship.
+Given how deeply devoted you are to your dog, you’re likely not using any kind of physical punishment, harsh words, or yelling at her.
+Such things are counterproductive to a loving relationship.